00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

 **Suggested Portfolio Elements:** Fire.

-## Divine Glibness
+# DIVINE GLIBNESS

 **Prerequisites:** Cha 29, Bluff 40 ranks, Trickery domain.

 **Benefit:** As a full-round action, the deity can speak and convince others to take some course of action.
-This works like a *mass suggestion *spell cast at a level equal to 10 + the deity's divine rank, except that it affects up to (10 + divine rank) creatures, no two of which can be more than (10 ×divine rank) feet apart.
+This works like a *mass suggestion *spell cast at a level equal to 10 + the deity's divine rank, except that it affects up to (10 + divine rank) creatures, no two of

+which can be more than (10 ×divine rank) feet apart.
 The save DC is 10 + the deity's Charisma modifier + the deity's divine rank.

 **Suggested Portfolio Elements:** Commerce, lies, thieves.

-## Divine Inspiration
+# DIVINE INSPIRATION

 **Benefit:** The deity can enchant creatures to create a specific emotion.
 The deity can affect one creature per divine rank at once, and up to the same number each day.
 All must be within the deity's line of sight when first affected.
-The specific effects depend on the emotional state induced.
+The specific effects depend on the

+emotional state induced.

 *Courage: *The enchanted creatures become immune to fear effects and receive a +2 morale bonus on attack rolls, weapon damage rolls, skill checks, and Will saves.